-“How dare that jumped-up little git say no to me?
+“How dare that jumped-up git say no to me?
 How DARE he?
 I shall feed his liver to a vulture!”

 The first part is simply you being mean to yourself.
 One rejection, however major, does not call everything about you and your business into question.
+When you’re ready, you’ll be able to see that.

-The second part is your rage circuit.
-Have you ever tried to help an animal that’s hurt, only for it to lash out at you?
 Becoming super-aggressive when you’re injured is a pretty good survival instinct.
 It might mean that whoever hurt you can’t come back to finish the job.

+But what works on the endless plains of the Serengeti isn’t necessarily going to work for your creative business.
 One of the best ways to break the cycle is to ask what you and your rejector have in common.

 If it’s a potential stockist, for example, you both run creative businesses.
 You’re both self-employed.
 You’re both trying to surprise and delight your customer.
 You’re both trying to make money.
 And saying “no” to someone isn’t a particularly fun experience.

 So see if you can feel even a tiny bit of compassion for the person who just kicked you in the teeth.

-4. Ask for feedback, then ask yourself if they have a point
+4. Ask for feedback, then ask yourself if they have a point.

 Deep down you know where you need to improve.
 In every business, especially new ones, there are holes that need patching up.